Bombing of Tan Son Nhut Air Base: The attack

 By that stage the South Vietnamese had already responded by firing their anti-aircraft guns, so Luc ordered the squadron to withdraw as Trung made one final attempt at dropping his load using emergency mode.
-Several RVNAF Force F-5s were scrambled to pursue the attackers, but they escaped without any damage.
+Several RVNAF F-5s were scrambled to pursue the attackers, but they escaped without any damage.
 On the return trip Quang led the formation, followed by Luc, De and Vuong and On.
 Trung, who had flown back for the third bombing attempt, was trailing the rest of the group.
 As they flew over Phan Thiết, they had to fly at a lower altitude to avoid mistakenly being hit by PAVN anti-aircraft weapons.
 When the formation came within 40 km of Phan Rang AB, De was granted permission to land first because he only had about 600 L of fuel left.
 Squadron commander Luc was next to land, followed by Vuong and On, then Quang.
 Trung, who had led the attack during the mission, was the last aircraft to arrive back at base.
 By 18:00 on 28 April all the pilots of the VPAF Quyet Thang Squadron had landed at Phan Rang, after completing North Vietnam's first successful air attack against Saigon during the entire Vietnam War.

 Aftermath

 The attack on Tan Son Nhut temporarily closed the airport, but it was soon returned to operation.
-The true extent of the damage is unknown; the North Vietnamese claimed that 24 aircraft had been destroyed and about 200 South Vietnamese personnel were killed, but U.S. sources state that only 3 AC-119s and several C-47s were destroyed, with no mention of casualties.
+The true extent of the damage is unknown; the North Vietnamese claimed that 24 aircraft had been destroyed and about 200 South Vietnamese personnel were killed, but U.S. sources state that only three AC-119s and several C-47s were destroyed, with no mention of casualties.

 By the night of 28 April, North Vietnamese artillery and rockets were hitting Tan Son Nhut.
 At dawn on 29 April, the RVNAF began to haphazardly depart Tan Son Nhut Air Base as A-37s, F-5s, C-7s, C-119s, and C-130s departed for Thailand, while UH-1 helicopters took off in search of the evacuation fleet of Task Force 76.
 Some RVNAF aircraft, however, did stay and continue to fight the advancing PAVN.
 One AC-119 gunship had spent the night of 28/29 April dropping flares and firing on the approaching PAVN.
 At dawn on 29 April, two A-1 Skyraiders began patrolling the perimeter of Tan Son Nhut at 2,500 ft until one was shot down, presumably by an SA-7.
 At 07:00, the AC-119 was firing on PAVN formations to the east of Tan Son Nhut when it too was hit by an SA-7 and fell in flames to the ground.
 Due to the deteriorating situation at Tan Son Nhut, the fixed-wing evacuation of Saigon was cancelled and Operation Frequent Wind was commenced.